 Planning your education visit

-Please see our Education Resources page for ideas of how to introduce the topic of migration into your classroom prior to your visit.
+Please see our Education Resources page for ideas of how to introduce the topic of migration into your classroom.

 Please sign up to our education mailing list to keep up to date with our latest eduction resources and activities.